davidgnaw/Geocoding_HIN-Networks/README.md

 # Omnimed Geocoding

+Geocoding Proficiency with R

-Used R (R markdown) to clean kml files with geographical data of Georgia HIN (healthcare) and organizing it to different regions in Georiga.
-Built a visualization tool (leaflet map) to show the disparities in HIN in Georgia.
+- Used R (R markdown) to clean kml files with geographical data of Georgia HIN (healthcare)
+- organizing it to different regions in Georiga
+- Built a visualization tool (leaflet map) to show the disparities in HIN in Georgia.